CodeReclaimers/btce-api/README.md

 following standard libraries that are "batteries included" with a Python 2.7
 installation:

-    datetime, decimal, hashlib, hmac, HTMLParser, httplib, json, urllib, warnings
+    datetime, decimal, hashlib, hmac, HTMLParser, httplib, json, re, urllib, warnings

 Some of the samples use matplotlib and NumPy, and the tests use unittest (although I find it easier to run them with nose), but these are not used in the library itself.

 NOTE: BTC-e is not affiliated with this project; this is a completely independent implementation based on the API description.
 Use at your own risk.

 If you find the library useful and would like to donate (and many thanks to those that have donated!), please send some coins here: